annmarie2/annmarie2/README.md

 - [Medication Tracker](https://github.com/annmarie2/meds_tracker) - A Flutter project that keeps track of medications.
 It will alert you when a medication needs to be taken.
 The alarm setting can be toggled on or off.
 - [Lundar Lander](https://github.com/annmarie2/LunarLander) - A JS take on the classic Lunar Lander game genre.

-🤔 Perpetually pondering the etymological significance of programming language names (Rust, Ruby on Rails, Python, Go, Java, Swift -- somewhat informal, is there a reason?)
+🤔 Perpetually pondering the etymological significance of programming language names (Rust, Ruby on Rails, Python, Go, Java, Swift)

 👯 Very interested in how people think about tech and where those conceptualizations come from